Welcome Second Year Students!

 Your second year (or the summer following its completion) is the perfect time to dive into an internship.
 Starting early gives you the time you need to decide if you have chosen the proper career path.
 This is a great time to begin building your network of contacts and gaining professional experience through internships.

 You may want to study abroad if there is an appropriate program that fits your interests and academic needs.
 International experience is a unique trait that employers will consider when looking at your resume.
-Learn more about studying abroad from Mercy College’s Center for Global Engagement.
+Learn more about studying abroad from Mercy University’s Center for Global Engagement.